robertmartin8/PyPortfolioOpt/README.md

     - however, it has a high estimation error, which is particularly dangerous in mean-variance optimisation because the optimiser is likely to give excess weight to these erroneous estimates.
 - Semicovariance: a measure of risk that focuses on downside variation.
 - Exponential covariance: an improvement over sample covariance that gives more weight to recent data
-- Covariance shrinkage: techniques that involve combining the sample covariance matrix with a structured estimator, in order to reduce the effect of erroneous weights.
+- Covariance shrinkage: techniques that involve combining the sample covariance matrix with a structured estimator, to reduce the effect of erroneous weights.
 PyPortfolioOpt provides wrappers around the efficient vectorised implementations provided by `sklearn.covariance`.
     - manual shrinkage
     - Ledoit Wolf shrinkage, which chooses an optimal shrinkage parameter.
 We offer three shrinkage targets: `constant_variance`, `single_factor`, and `constant_correlation`.
     - Oracle Approximating Shrinkage